Side-by-Side Comparison: Which Vertical Elliptical is Best for You?

 Winner – ProForm has way more resistance levels!

 - Fitness Tracking – The ProForm machines have iFit Live which allows you to run virtual courses synced to GoogleMaps, set your goals, and track your results online.
 You can customize your own fitness programs and keep track of four different user profiles on each machine.
 The downside to iFit is that it requires an annual subscription.
 A 2-year membership costs around $216, 1-year is around $144, and lifetime membership is $599.
 This ongoing cost needs to be factored into the machine’s price.
-The HIIT Trainer Pro lets you use these features directly on your machine console while the basic HIIT Trainer requires you to link your own smart device via Bluetooth.
+NOTE: You can get your first year of iFit membership for FREE with your purchase.
+The SMART HIIT Trainer Pro lets you use these features directly on your machine console while the basic SMART HIIT Trainer requires you to link your own smart device via Bluetooth.
 The Bowflex machines can connect to a free Max Trainer App that lets you link to your existing fitness apps like MapMyFitness, GoogleFit, or Apple Health.
 The app automatically tracks and stores each workout session.
 Again, you can link the smart device via Bluetooth.
 The iFit Live likely provides more benefits but the cost makes us view this category as a tie.

 Winner – Tie!
 (If you’ll use iFit, it may be worth the extra price.
 If you only want a little bit of occasional workout tracking, then the Bowflex has adequate capability here.
 If you’re not interested in workout tracking at all, then the ProForm machines will give you more machine for less money.)